 Dental implants are the ideal choice for replacing missing teeth.
 However, each patient's needs, desires, and budget are different.
 If dental implants are within your budget, they should be your first choice.
 If dental implants are not financially feasible, there are other less costly alternatives you may consider.

 Additionally, some elderly patients who without adequate existing jawbone structures may find dental implants to be unnecessary or unattainable without bone grafts.

 Ultimately, whether or not to get dental implants is a personal choice that should be made after consulting with a prosthodontist.
 Balancing the need for longevity with other significant concerns such as financial feasibility and aesthetics will help triangulate the best cosmetic options based on your needs.

 At Willow Pass Dental Care, we offer several teeth-replacement strategies based on different budgets and treatment plans.
 The application of cosmetic dentistry is unique to each patient.
 What may work perfectly for one patient may not be ideal for another.
-That’s what sets Willow Pass Dental Care apart from your typical dental clinic - we care about providing the best functional and aesthetic results for you.
+That’s what sets us apart from your typical dental clinic or dental chain - we care about providing the best functional and aesthetic results for you.

 4 Questions to Ask Yourself When Considering Dental Implants

 Do I have adequate jaw bone depth or will I need a bone graft?

 Do I have the funds or dental insurance coverage for dental implants?